 Assessment Report on Climate Change and Cities (ARC3).
 The ARC3 report series represents a collaborative effort with authors from cities in developed and developing countries around the world.
 The reports are the first-ever global, interdisciplinary, cross-regional, science-based assessment to address climate risks, adaptation, mitigation, and policy mechanisms relevant to cities.
 The assessment articulates urban climate risk frameworks and climate science for cities and derives policy implications for key urban sectors—water and sanitation, energy, transportation, public health—and the systemic issues of land use and governance.

-Currently, UCCRN is in the planning stages of the third edition of the assessment (ARC3.3).
-ARC3.3 will be published as a series of reports in late 2021- 2022.
+Currently, UCCRN is in the writing and editing stages of the third edition of the assessment (ARC3.3).
+ARC3.3 will be published as a series of reports in 2023 - 2024.
 Each report will focus on a key facet of the conversation about urban climate change, including nature-based solutions, urban planning and design, data and the role of technology, and climate governance, among others.

 To learn more about the ARC3.3 author nomination process, visit the ARC3.3 Author Nomination page.